SM-68 Titan: Titan II

 Most Titan rockets were the Titan II, which could carry a W-53 nuclear warhead with a nine megaton yield, making it the most powerful ICBM on-standby in the US nuclear arsenal.
 These were deployed in three squadrons of 18 missiles each, in Arizona, Kansas, and Arkansas.
 All of the ICBM Titan II missile sites have been decommissioned since the retirement of the Titan II as an ICBM in 1987, but the Titan Missile Museum on Interstate 19 south of Tucson, Arizona, has preserved one deactivated launch site.
 The Titan II was a two-stage ICBM that was used by the US Air Force from the mid-1960s to the mid-1980s.
 The Titan II used a hypergolic combination of nitrogen tetroxide and hydrazine for propellant.
-In addition to its use as an ICBM, twelve Titan II missiles were converted to launch Gemini spacecraft for NASA, ten of which were manned.
+In addition to its use as an ICBM, twelve Titan II missiles were converted to launch Gemini spacecraft for NASA, ten of which were crewed.
 Following retirement, a further thirteen were converted to the Titan 23G configuration, and used to launch satellites, and the Clementine Lunar probe.
 The last Titan II launch occurred in 2003.